-Preliminary Exam (2-day, 4 hours on each day, closed book): The exam comprises individual questions compiled by the committee chair (who is not the major professor), and drawn from at least two of the following areas: ecology, behavior, and evolutionary biology (broadly defined).
-These areas are decided beforehand by the committee and student.
+Part 1: Preliminary Exam (2-day, 4 hours on each day, closed book): The exam will be comprised of individual questions compiled by the committee chair (who is not the major professor), and drawn from at least two of the following areas: ecology, behavior, and evolutionary biology (broadly defined).
+These areas will be decided beforehand by the committee and student.
+Four questions will be provided at the beginning of each four hour session.

-Students must pass the Preliminary Exam to continue in the Ph.D. program.
+Students will have to pass the preliminary exam to continue in the Ph.D. program.
 Failure to provide satisfactory answers to individual questions may be grounds for a conditional pass.
-If the student receives a conditional pass, they may be given a week to do additional literature research on the topic and provide a revised answer along with requisite bibliographic support.
-If the revised answer is deemed acceptable by the committee, no further action by the student is required.
+Under these circumstances, students would be given a week to do additional literature research on the topic and provide a revised answer along with requisite bibliographic support.
+If deemed acceptable by the committee, no further action by the student would be required.
 Once the student officially passes the Preliminary Exam, the Chair of the committee should tell the Graduate Program Specialist in the Department of Biology so a note can be made in the student's file.

-Failure to provide satisfactory answers on either of the two sections of the exam is considered a failing score.
-Students failing the first attempt at the preliminary exam are allowed to take it a second time no sooner than three months after the first exam date.
-If a student fails to pass on the second attempt, the preliminary exam committee, the major professor, and the Department Chair determine if the performance on the exam(s) and/or any additional work is sufficient to confer the M.A. degree.
+Failure to provide satisfactory answers on either of the two sections of the exam would be considered a failing score.
+Students failing the first attempt at the preliminary exam would be allowed to take it a second time no sooner than 3 months after the first exam date.
+If a student fails to pass on their second attempt, the preliminary exam committee, the major professor, and the Department Chair will determine if the performance on the exam(s) and/or any additional work is sufficient to confer the M.A. degree.

-Qualifying Exam (2 Steps; must be completed within 9 months of passing Preliminary Exam):
+Part 2: Qualifying Exam (2 Steps; must be completed within 9 months of passing Preliminary Exam):